This seasonal ice cream pop recipe comes to us from Zoku, the leader in creative ice pop molds.

 If you don’t want to buy instant espresso powder just for this recipe, don’t worry: You can use it in so many different recipes.

-It enhances any baked chocolate recipe, as well as rubs for steak, enhancements for salad dressings and salads, even oatmeal.
+It enhances any baked chocolate recipe, as well as rubs for steak, enhancements for salad dressings and salads, and even oatmeal.

 You can also, of course, make a cup of instant espresso.

 In fact, espresso powder was invented for that purpose.
-Then, cooks discovered what that it could add great pops of flavor to many different recipes.
+Then, cooks discovered that it could add great pops of flavor to many different recipes.